rchakode/realopinsight/README.md

 * When prompted, select `Source0` as `Source Id`.
 * Click on `Apply` to save the changes.
 * On success you shall see a message confirming that.

+# Copyrights & License
+This project bas been initiated by Rodrigue Chakode.

+The software is licensed under the terms of GPLv3 License, mainly due to contamination by third-party systems that the software is bound to.
+All those third-party systems offer dual licenses (e.g. for proprierary uses), subject to pay some license fees.
+You can contact us you're insterested in such a use.

+# Contributions
+Contributions are welcome!

+* To contribute bug patches or new features, you can use the Github Pull Request model.
+It is assumed that code and documentation are contributed under the same terms of use.
+* You can also contribute to fund feature.
+So the project team will work with you to understand your requirements and then build features to fillful them.
+When those features are published we will add specific advertizing regarding your funding.